telekom-security/tpotce/README.md

 ```
 sudo ./makeiso.sh
 ```
-After a successful build, you will find the ISO image `tpot_[amd64,arm64].iso` along with a SHA256 checksum `tpot_[amd64,arm64].sha256` based on you architecture choice in your folder.
+3. After a successful build, you will find the ISO image `tpot_[amd64,arm64].iso` along with a SHA256 checksum `tpot_[amd64,arm64].sha256` based on your architecture choice in your folder.
 <br><br>

-<a name="postinstall"></a>
-## Post-Install User
+## Post Install
-In some cases it is necessary to install Debian 10 (Buster) on your own:
- - Cloud provider does not offer mounting ISO images.
- - Hardware setup needs special drivers and / or kernels.
- - Within your company you have to setup special policies, software etc.
- - You just like to stay on top of things.

-The T-Pot Universal Installer will upgrade the system and install all required T-Pot dependencies.

-Important notice: The user / group `tpot` are reserved for T-Pot.
-The installation will abort if the user `tpot` exists.
-Make sure to use a different user name when preparing the OS installation for T-Pot.

-Just follow these steps:
+In some cases it is necessary to install T-Pot after you installed Debian, i.e. your provider does not offer you the option of an ISO based installation, you need special drivers for your hardware to work, or you want to experiment with ARM64 hardware that is not supported by the ISO image.
+In that case you can clone the T-Pot repository on your own.
+Make sure you understand the different [user types](#user-types) before setting up your OS.
+<br><br>

+### **Download Debian Netinstall Image**
+Since T-Pot is based on the Debian Netinstall Image ([amd64](http://ftp.debian.org/debian/dists/bullseye/main/installer-amd64/current/images/netboot/mini.iso), [arm64](http://ftp.debian.org/debian/dists/bullseye/main/installer-arm64/current/images/netboot/mini.iso)) it is heavily recommended you use this image, too, if possible.
+It is very lightweight and only offers to install core services.
+<br><br>

+### **Post Install User Method**
+The post install method must be executed by the `root` (`sudo su -`, `su -`), just follow the following steps:

 ```
 git clone https://github.com/telekom-security/tpotce